-Foreign online shops and online marketplaces must register with the Norwegian Tax Administration.
+Foreign online shops and online marketplaces can register with the Norwegian Tax Administration.
 Online shops and online marketplaces will collect up to 25 % Norwegian VAT when you, as a private individual, shop with them.
 This scheme is called VOEC (VAT On E-Commerce) and is administered by the Norwegian Tax Administration.

 Online shops and online marketplaces will collect value-added tax, just as when shopping from a Norwegian online shop.
 This may also result in your package crossing the border faster and cheaper since the transport company no longer needs to charge you customs duty or taxes.